Hello! And welcome to my site!

 I am a runner.
 In the past 22 years, I have logged over 16,000 miles.
-I have completed over 270 races including 40 Half Marathons and 7 Full Marathons (I am currently training for my 8th).
+I have completed over 270 races including 42 Half Marathons and 8 Full Marathons.
 I’m not the fastest runner.
 I don’t run every day.
 I run to stay fit.
 I run to stay sane.

 People have told me how strong I am to have endured all that I did.
 I’m not stronger than anyone.
 We all have that same strength within us.
 I had a means through which I could cope.
 My training runs are where I took out my anger; where I cried.
 And where I also felt alive.
 And where I regained my passion for life.

 Through tragedy – and running – I found my calling.

 I became a Road Runners Club of America Certified Running Coach in 2016 and also started my training to become a life coach that year.
 I received my Certification as a Professional Co-Active Coach (CPCC) in 2017; this after spending 20 years as a fundraiser and non-profit executive (if you want to read my biography to find out more about my career and education, look at my profile on LinkedIn).
 Being involved in my community and making a difference has been part of my life since I was a kid.
 Even as a runner, I favor races that raise money for a cause and I have personally raised over $90,000 for a variety of charities through my own cause-running efforts.